GLOBAL MARKETS-Risk rally pauses on U.S. data, trade talk caution

 Euro zone business activity expanded slightly faster than expected last month but remained close to stagnation, according to a survey.

-Oil prices fell, reversing some gains of the previous three sessions, after a surprisingly large build in U.S. crude inventories and after Reuters reported the signing of a U.S.-China trade deal could be delayed until December.
+Oil prices fell, reversing some gains of the previous three sessions, after a surprisingly large build in U.S. crude inventories and weak euro zone economic figures.

 Brent crude LCOc1 fell $1.22 to settle at $61.74 a barrel.
 West Texas Intermediate crude CLc1 settled down 88 cents at $56.35.